mnbroatch/react-dialogue-tree/src/README.md

 It is extremely flexible:
   - Dialogue logic includes branching, looping, or jumping to any node.
   - You can run custom scripts when a node enters, or when a choice is made.
-  - You can provide a custom react component to use instead of any node in the tree.
   - You can provide custom styles
+  - You can provide a custom react component to use instead of any (or every) node in the tree.

-With the exception of the custom scripts, custom react components, and custom styles, the tree's only input is a simple, human readable JSON format.
+Excepting custom scripts, custom react components, and custom styles, the tree's only input is a simple, human readable JSON format.

 How do I install it?